Emory Tate

-Emory Andrew Tate Jr. (December 27, 1958 – October 17, 2015) was an American chess player who held the title of International Master.
-He is the father of internet personalities Andrew Tate and his brother Tristan Tate.
+Emory Andrew Tate Jr. (December 27, 1958 – October 17, 2015) was an American chess player who held the FIDE title of International Master (IM).
+He won the United States Armed Forces Chess Championship five times and the Indiana state championship six times.
+Over his career, he recorded roughly 80 tournament wins against grandmasters, and earned a reputation as one of the most feared tacticians on the American tournament circuit.
+Grandmaster Maurice Ashley described him as "a trailblazer for African-American chess."

+Before devoting himself to chess professionally, Tate served in the United States Air Force, where he worked as a linguist and was fluent in Russian and Spanish.
+He reached a peak FIDE rating of 2413 in 2006 and received the International Master title in 2007.
+He was inducted into the Indiana State Chess Hall of Fame in 2005.
+He is the father of internet personalities Andrew Tate and Tristan Tate.

+Tate died in 2015 from a heart attack while playing chess at a tournament in Milpitas, California.

-Early life, education, and military career
+Early life and education

 Emory Andrew Tate Jr. was born in Chicago, Illinois, on December 27, 1958.
 He grew up in a family of nine children.
 His father, Emory Andrew Tate Sr., was an attorney, and his mother, Emma Cox Tate, ran a truck-leasing business.
 Tate Jr. learned to play chess as a child.
-He served in the United States Air Force as a sergeant, where he "excelled as a linguist."
 Tate learned Spanish as an exchange student in Mexico.
 He was "chosen to participate in the Indiana University Honors Program in Foreign Language, Spanish Division during the summer of 1975" and spent two months living with a Mexican family.
+Tate graduated from Concord High School in Elkhart, Indiana, in 1976 and studied at Northwestern University.

+Military career

+He served in the United States Air Force for eleven years, where he reached the rank of staff sergeant.
+In the Air Force, he "excelled as a linguist", and learned languages including Russian, German, and Spanish.

+He was discharged from the U.S. Air Force after he was diagnosed with several psychiatric conditions that "interfere with military service", including Narcissistic personality disorder (NPD).
+Following the discharge, Tate moved his family to Elkhart, Indiana, where his mother lived.

 Chess career

 In 1993, Tate gave chess lessons to elementary school students in Goshen, Indiana, as part of a community school board program.